fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 puts meal
 ```
+On `line 4`, we call the `puts` method, passing the return value of the `meal` method call as an argument.
+On `lines 1-3`, we define the `meal` method.
+Where there is no explicit return in the method definition, Ruby will implicitly return the last evaluated expression in the method, which is the string object `'Evening'`.

+Thus, when we call the `puts` method on `line 4`, we pass a string object `'Evening'` as an argument, which will output the string object `'Evening'` and return `nil` (`puts` always returns `nil`).

 *74) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```